Pudendal Neuralgia - Severe Pelvic Pain - Symptoms, Treatments

 I graduated from my fellowship in gynecologic surgery at the Mayo Clinic in 2003 and opened a pelvic pain practice in Phoenix in 2004.
 I started seeing patients with pelvic pain whose condition I was unable to explain using any known diseases.

-It was the patient who developed pudendal neuralgia after the removal of Bartholin’s gland.
-She did well after surgery, and soon many more patients followed.
+The patient developed pudendal neuralgia after the removal of Bartholin’s gland.
+She did well after surgery, and soon, many more patients followed.
 I started modifying the original method that my great mentor, Professor Robert, had created from the very first surgery.
 The first modification was the repair of the transected sacrotuberous ligament.

 The next modification was the use of an On-Q pain pump placed next to the nerve towards the end of surgery to provide postoperative analgesia and decrease central sensitization (memory of pain in the brain).
 In the third change, NIMS (nerve integrity monitoring system) was added so that the nerve could be found even when there was a lot of scarring.